OSC/ood-documentation/latest/_sources/tutorials/tutorials-interactive-apps/k8s-jupyter.rst.txt

 -----------------

-``port`` is is the port the container is going to listen on.  ``cpu`` and ``memory`` are the cpu and memory request.
+``port`` is is the port the container is going to listen on.  ``cpu`` and ``memory`` are the CPU and memory request.
 Note that memory here has ``Gi`` which is the unit.

 .. code-block:: yaml